wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

 # Upgrading NGINX Ingress controller with integrated Wallarm modules

-These instructions describe the steps to upgrade deployed Wallarm Ingress Controller 4.x to the new version with Wallarm node 4.4.
+These instructions describe the steps to upgrade deployed Wallarm NGINX-based Ingress Controller 4.x to the new version with Wallarm node 4.4.

 To upgrade the end‑of‑life node (3.6 or lower), please use the [different instructions](older-versions/ingress-controller.md).